guillermooo/sublime-undocs/source/extensibility/snippets.rst

 adapting it to their context.

-To create a new snippet, select **Tools | New Snippet...** Sublime Text will present you with an skeleton for it.
+To create a new snippet, select **Tools | New Snippet...** Sublime Text will present you with a skeleton for it.

 Snippets can be stored under any package's folder, but to keep it simple while you're learning, you can save them to your ``Packages/User`` folder.